How Email Marketer Becomes a Trusted Sender

 - Click “Create filter” again to save the changes.

-Adding a safe sender on Outlook is straightforward:
+Adding a contact to the safe sender Outlook list is straightforward:

 - Log in to web Outlook on a browser.